 11. Have fun with Summer of Swings at Morris Arboretum (view map)

-What to do next is you can challenge them to complete the quests from the ten swings placed in different sites.
+What to do next is to challenge them to complete the quests from the ten swings placed at different sites.
 Upon completing the quest, your teenagers will learn new things about nature.
 After that, you can navigate other areas with diverse species of plants.
 Although the place is immense, you won’t get lost because there are maps that will guide you through the gardens.

 12. Visit the unique Woodmere Art Museum (view map)

 If you’re asking about what to do with a teenager in Philadelphia during summer, especially for art lovers, we suggest you visit the Woodmere Art Museum.
 At Woodmere’s Outdoor Wonder, you will see the combination of sculptures that meet nature.